space150/spaceBase/scss/README.md

 This would create a `div` that at the smallest sizes fills the full width of the horizontal space, takes up half of that space at `hand` sizes, a third of that space at `lap` sizes, and a quarter at `desk` sizes.

-### Push and Pull
+### Push

 Push classes move grid items over to the right, creating white space on the left.
-Pull classes move grid items over to the left, creating white space on the right.
-Push and pull styles follow the same logic of the `$responsive` variable.
+Push styles follow the same logic of the `$responsive` variable.
 If `$responsive` is false, they only apply to the `lap`  breakpoint and above.
-If `$responsive` is true, you have access to push and pull classes prefixed with the breakpoint namespace.
+If `$responsive` is true, you have access to push classes prefixed with the breakpoint namespace.

 Example:
 ~~~html